hemantpande/Computer-science-notes/Operating_systems/Operating_systems_notes.md

 		t = 0, P1 arrives in the RAM and it is selected to execute.

 		t = 4, P1 completes its execution, and by this time P2, P3 and P4 have arrived in the RAM.
-But P2 was first to arrive amoung them, there P2 executes first.
+But P2 was first to arrive among them, there P2 executes first.

 		t = 7, P2, finishes, P3 is picked.